PeppeL-G/course-material/src/courses/web-development-fundamentals/exercises.md

 # Exercises
 There is no laboratory work in this course, but here are some optional exercises you can try to complete before you start implementing the website in your project work.
+Completing the exercises will give you a gentler start compared to starting to work on the project directly.

 ## Exercise 1: HTML
-The goal with this exercises is to teach you the basics in HTML.
+The goal with this exercise is to teach you the basics in HTML.

 ### Introduction to HTML
 HTML is a markup language.
 It is used to mark what type of data different text represents.
 For example, to mark that some text is a paragraph, one would write `<p>some text</p>`, and to mark that it instead is a header, one would write `<h1>some text</h1>` (for subchapters, one would use `<h2>`, `<h3>`, `<h4>`, `<h5>` or `<h6>` instead of `<h1>`, depending on the chapter level).